-But no matter what your age, being diagnosed with Crohn’s can be difficult, especially if you’re single.
-If you’re trying to date while having Crohn’s Disease, you may wonder how soon is too soon to tell your date you have the disease.
-Here are a few tips to help Crohn’s disease patients navigate the dating world.
+No matter what your age, a Crohn’s diagnosis can be difficult, especially if you’re single.
+If you’re dating with Crohn’s disease, you may wonder when you should tell a date about your condition.
+Here are a few tips to help you navigate the dating world.

-Once you’ve passed the initial few dates and it might seem like this person is interested in continuing to see you, it’s time to bring up the topic.
+Once you’ve been on a few dates and it seems like you may want to continue to see this person, it’s likely a good time to bring up the topic.
 In your initial conversation about the disease, keep it as simple as possible.
-There’s no point in scaring your date off with the fine details of your daily symptoms.
-Simply explain the disease and what it means to your daily life.
-Make sure your partner knows this doesn’t get in the way of being able to have a normal relationship.
+There’s no point in divulging the intimate details of your daily symptoms.
+Simply explain the disease and what it means to you and your daily life.
+Make sure your partner knows this doesn’t have to get in the way of having a great relationship.

-If your date has more questions, refer him or her to one of the many Crohn’s informational websites.
-There are also brochures and informational pages you can download prior to your talk.
+If your date has more questions, you may want to direct them to one of the many informational websites about Crohn’s.
+There are also brochures and fact sheets you can download before your talk.

-Unfortunately, not everyone is comfortable dating someone who has an illness.
-It’s better to know this up front than later on in the relationship, when your symptoms flare up.
-As long as you’ve been honest and up front about your Crohn’s, you have nothing to feel bad about.
+Not everyone is comfortable dating someone who has an illness.
+It’s better to know this up front rather than later on in the relationship, when you’ve formed an attachment.
+Remember that when you’ve been up front about your Crohn’s, you’ve done your best to be honest about your health.

-In some situations, however, you may begin dating someone who seems fine with your disease until you actually get sick.
-While it can be painful to have the person you’ve grown to care about suddenly distance himself or herself from you, once again keep in mind that it’s better to find out as early as possible.
-The words "in sickness and in health" are written into marriage vows for a reason.
+In some situations, however, you may begin dating someone who seems fine with your disease until you actually have a flare-up or complication.
+While it can be painful to have the person you’ve grown to care about suddenly pull back from you, keep in mind that it’s not your fault and that not everyone has the tools to provide the kind of support you need.
+A long-term partner should be one who wants to be with you when you’re healthy and when you’re sick.
+Remember everyone will experience sickness at some point in their lives.
 It’s important to find someone who will be there for you, no matter what.